smart-data-models/dataModel.DCAT-AP/DataService/doc/spec_ZH.md

         model: https://schema.org/Text
         type: Property
     description:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains a free-text account of the Data Service.
-This property can be repeated for parallel language versions of the description"
+      description: This property contains a free-text account of the Data Service.
+This property can be repeated for parallel language versions of the description
       items:
-        description: Property.
-Every description in a language
+        description: Every description in a language
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     endPointDescription:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Resource'.
-This property contains a description of the services available via the end-points, including their operations, parameters etc. The property gives specific details of the actual endpoint instances, while dct:conformsTo is used to indicate the general standard or specification that the endpoints implement."
+      description: 'This property contains a description of the services available via the end-points, including their operations, parameters etc. The property gives specific details of the actual endpoint instances, while dct:conformsTo is used to indicate the general standard or specification that the endpoints implement'
       items:
-        description: Property.
-Every service available at an end-point
+        description: Every service available at an end-point
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Resource"
         type: Property
     endPointURL:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Resource'.
-The root location or primary endpoint of the service (an IRI)."
+      description: The root location or primary endpoint of the service (an IRI)
       items:
-        description: Property.
-Every root location
+        description: Every root location
         format: uri
         minItems: 1
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Resource"
         type: Property
     id:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     license:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/LicenseDocument''.
-This property contains the licence under which the Data service is made available.'
+      description: This property contains the licence under which the Data service is made available
       type: string
       x-ngsi:
         model: http://purl.org/dc/terms/LicenseDocument